SPX Technologies, Inc. (SPXC)

 Profile

 Investing in SPX Technologies, Inc. (SPXC) depends on multiple factors, including revenue growth, profit margins, debt-to-equity ratio, earnings per share, and return on equity.
-Analysts have rated it as B+, with a Bullish outlook.
+Analysts have rated it as B, with a Bearish outlook.
 Always conduct your own research before investing.

 Analysts predict SPX Technologies, Inc. stock to fluctuate between $115 (low) and $233.71 (high) in the next 365 days, reflecting market expectations and potential volatility.